 Frequently Asked Questions

--Steel or stainless steel only, aluminum will not work for long (high point loads from the bearings will wear in a flat spot making it a loose fit).
+-Steel or stainless steel only, aluminum will not work for long (high point loads from the bearings will wear in a flat spot making it a loose fit) and it is about 3 times less rigid.

--We use either steel EMT conduit (sold by ID), or stainless steel tubes (sold by OD .049″ wall thickness seems to be the sweet spot Q&D test).
+-We use either steel EMT conduit (sold by ID), or stainless steel tubes (sold by OD.
+0.049″ wall thickness seems to be the sweet spot Q&D test).

 -Before you start see what is available to you.
 Physically go measure, it will save a lot of headaches in the end.